 Committed members of Child Advocates' Young Professionals for Children group provide exciting afternoon activities to help enrich the lives of children served by Child Advocates.
-2006 events included the Rodeo Round-Up, the Roller Rink Revelry and the annual Great Pumpkin Party with a pirate-themed twist.
+2007 events included the Rodeo Round-Up, the Roller Rink Revelry and the annual Great Pumpkin Party.